"My sport taught me what I could do with my talents, whether in the rink or in the rest of my life.”

 About The Trophy

-The inaugural Peggy Fleming Trophy competition will be held in June 2018 during the Broadmoor Open in Colorado Springs.
-This unique competition, with men and ladies competing in the same event, will give each skater the opportunity to artistically express and present a complete composition while demonstrating their own technical skills.
+The inaugural Peggy Fleming Trophy competition was held on June 22, 2018 during the Broadmoor Open in Colorado Springs.
+This unique competition, with men and ladies competing in the same event, gave each skater the opportunity to artistically express and present a complete composition while demonstrating their own technical skills.

 The goal of the Peggy Fleming Trophy is to showcase artistry and creativity in a competitive setting.
 This will be a new and emerging direction for the future of figure skating.

 Olympic Champion, Performer, Innovator, Advocate, Philanthropist, Devoted to Family